-New York State Society of Bursars and
+New York State Society of Bursars and Business Administrators

-Business Administrators New York State Transfer and

-Articulation Association

-Niagara Frontier College Placement

-Niagara Frontier Residence Hall Association

-Northeastern Association of Criminal Justice Sciences

-Orchard Park Chamber of Commerce Professional and Organizational Development Network Rotary Club Hamburg/Sunrise
+New York State Transfer and Articulation Association Niagara Frontier College Placement Association Niagara Frontier Residence Hall Association Northeastern Association of Criminal Justice Sciences Orchard Park Chamber of Commerce Professional and Organizational Development Network Rotary Club Hamburg/Sunrise

-Hilbert College is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools, 3624 Market Street, Philadelphia, PA 19104, 215-662-5606.
+Hilbert College is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104, 267-284-5000.
 The Commission on Higher Education is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Commission on Recognition of Postsecondary Accreditation.